ricdotnet/simple-skyblock/README.md

 ## Island Generation

-- Islands are generated at Y=64 (standard sea level)
+- Islands are generated at Y={64:70} (standard sea level)
-- Islands are spaced 200 blocks apart
+- Islands are spaced 350 blocks apart
-- The first island is at (0, 64, 0)
+- The first island is at (0, {64:70}, 0)
-- Subsequent islands follow a spiral pattern
+- Later islands follow a spiral pattern
+- Due to how structures are generated, islands may not be perfectly centered (could offset a few blocks)